 I researched various Shepherd’s Pies and came up with this recipe in which I decided to use dried Porcini mushrooms (which I happened to have) and I have to say they gave a really intense richness to the dish.
-I did wish I’d had a mincer as chopping up the meat finely was quite a labour of love but the result was equally as good.

-I was thoroughly rewarded for my effort as the result was 4 completely clean plates.
-I think the fact that it tasted nothing like the bland shop bought variety had a big part to play in this.
-I’ll definitely be making this again as it’s such a warming, comforting dish and a thoroughly good way to make your roast go further!
+I was thoroughly rewarded for my effort as the result was 4 spotless plates.
+I think the fact that it tasted nothing like the bland shop-bought variety had a big part to play.

 Shepherd's Pie